apache/incubator-kie-kogito-examples/jbpm-quarkus-helloworld/README.md

 ./target/jbpm-quarkus-helloworld-{version}-runner
 ```

+Note: This does not yet work on Windows, GraalVM and Quarkus should be rolling out support for Windows soon.

 ## Swagger documentation

 You can take a look at the [swagger definition](http://localhost:8080/docs/swagger.json) - automatically generated and included in this service - to determine all available operations exposed by this service.
 For easy readability you can visualize the swagger definition file using a swagger UI like for example available [here](https://editor.swagger.io).
 In addition, various clients to interact with this service can be easily generated using this swagger definition.